0-1CxH/Chinese-Rhymer/README.md

 ### searchDB(chineseword, dbfile)
 This function mainly serves the query purpose :"Match words in Database<dbfile> whose Rhyme Coordinate(s) is/are same as the given Word<chineseword>."<br>
 Returned result is arranged like (searchRes,DoubleRhyme), "searchRes" contains all words that has same ending rhyme with the word, "DoubleRhyme" contains all words has at least two same ending rhymes with the word. <br>
-The search module is crude without much design, so the future versions would improve on more complex rhyme patterns.
+The search module is crude without much design, so the future versions would improve on more complex rhyme patterns.<br>
+For convienence all database files this project use are xlsx format.<br>

 Here is an example: